 - Look for meaningful connections between your interests and goals and the things you plan to engage in, not just a few program options.

 - To do this efficiently, you can work on a paper and draw a line down the middle, on the left, you’ll find a list of Columbia resources that will help you.
 On the left, you’ll list Columbia resources that can benefit you, and on the right side how will you help Columbia.
 You’re basically breaking things down into a give-and-take scenario.

 Ascertain how you can benefit the community and point out the abilities and experiences that you’ll bring to the table.
-Columbia is looking for students who are serious about attending their programme.
+Columbia is looking for students who are serious about attending their program.
 As a result, if you choose this question, demonstrate your enthusiasm for the school.